Blosc/bcolz/doc/tutorial.rst

 Tutorial on ctable objects
 ==========================

-The carray package comes with a handy object that arranges data by column (and not by row, as in NumPy's structured arrays).
+The bcolz package comes with a handy object that arranges data by column (and not by row, as in NumPy's structured arrays).
 This allows for much better performance for walking tabular data by column and also for adding and deleting columns.